 - Chopped walnuts or pecans

-- Homemade honey granola (I love a good crunchy topping on my pancakes)
+- Homemade oat and honey granola (I love a good crunchy topping on my pancakes)

 Recipe FAQs

-Yes, waffles need a little extra oil for the crispy edges.
-Just add 2 additional tablespoons of oil to the batter and use for waffles.
+Yes, waffle batter typically needs a little extra oil.
+Just add 2 additional tablespoons of oil to the batter for waffles.

-Oat flour pancakes are made with oat flour, which is made from oats.
-While oats are naturally gluten free, they can become contaminated during processing.
-If needing to ensure there is no gluten, use certified gluten-free oat flour.
+While oats are naturally gluten-free, they can become contaminated with gluten during processing.
+To ensure fully gluten-free oat flour pancakes, use certified gluten-free oat flour.

 More Recipes with Oat Flour